operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-wp-helm-chart-installation.md

 ```

-Now we have completed all the pre-requisites for the installation.
+Till this stage, we have completed all the pre-requisites for installing WordPress helm chart.

-Step 7: Command for WordPress Helm Chart installation:
+Now, execute the below command to install the chart.

 ```
 helm install wordpress bitnami/wordpress --values=wordpress-values.yaml --namespace wordpress
 ```

-Output:
+This should produce the output as below.

 ```
 NAME: wordpress